 There will be two proctored exams in this course.
 For each exam you will have a week during which to schedule it.
 You will be responsible for finding a proctor, submitting your proctor info to Ecampus, and scheduling a time for your exam (within the allotted week).
-If your computer runs the Linux operating system (instead of Mac or Windows), then you cannot use ProctorU.
+If your computer runs the Linux operating system (instead of Mac or Windows), then you cannot use Proctor U. You will be allowed to use blank scratch paper (if proctored in person) or a whiteboard (if you use Proctor U).

 There is more information about proctoring in the Proctored Exam Information module.